 How to report.
-Enter the total amount of a nonperiodic distribution on line 16a of Form 1040 or line 12a of Form 1040A.
-Enter the taxable amount of the distribution on line
+Enter the total amount of a nonperiodic distribution on Form 1040, line 16a, or Form 1040A, line 12a.
+Enter the taxable amount of the distribution on Form 1040, line 16b, or Form 1040A, line 12b.

-16b of Form 1040 or line 12b of Form 1040A.
 However, if you make a tax-free rollover or elect an optional method of figuring the tax on a lump-sum distribution, see How to report in the discussions of those tax treatments, later.